For further details, please refer to the contributor guide’s section on aliases.

-A lite weight version of an existing
+An optimized version of an existing

-thermal_speed_litecan be accessed as
+_lite.
+A lite-function can be accessed as the

 An element may be represented by a string containing the atomic symbol (case-sensitive), the name of the element, or an integer representing the atomic number.
 The element iron can be represented as

 An isotope may be represented by a string that contains an atomic symbol or element name, followed by a hyphen and the mass number (with no spaces in between).
 The isotope 56Fe can be represented as

 An ion or neutral atom may be represented by a string that contains a representation of an element or isotope, followed by charge information which is typically an integer representing the charge number and a plus or minus sign to indicate the electrical charge.
 For example, a deuteron may be represented as

 "D 1+"and 56Fe1+ may be represented as

 A special particle may be represented by a string that contains the name of the particle (case insensitive) or a standard symbol for it (case insensitive).
 A neutron can be represented as

 "proton"; and an electron can be represented by